 Long term if estrogen remains high issues such as fibroids and fibrocystic breasts can result.
 So let’s see what we can do about making sure that doesn’t happen.

 Having hormone balance within our bodies is important for both hormonal health and you feeling like you’re actually a contributing member of the human race.

 In this article, I’ll talk about the main signs and symptoms of estrogen dominance, what causes it, and the changes you can make in your life for better balance.

 Estrogen is the main female hormone that the body produces.
 Its levels increase while progesterone levels decrease during a woman’s reproductive years, preparing her body for pregnancy (and is often associated with PMS).

 Why should you care about estrogen dominance in menopause?
-During perimenopause or early menopause, estrogen dominance can lead to weight gain, fluid retention or mood swings as well as many other unwanted symptoms.
+During perimenopause or early menopause, it can lead to weight gain, fluid retention or mood swings as well as many other unwanted symptoms.

 What Causes High Estrogen?

 There are several reasons why estrogen might be high in menopause.